Joan Snyder

 Joan Snyder (born April 16, 1940) is an American painter from New York.
 She is a MacArthur Fellow, a Guggenheim Fellow, and a National Endowment for the Arts Fellow (1974).

-Snyder first gained public attention in the early 1970s with her gestural and elegant "stroke paintings," which used the grid to deconstruct and retell the story of abstract painting.
-By the late seventies, Snyder had abandoned the formality of the grid.
+Snyder first gained public attention in the early 1970s with her "stroke paintings," which used a grid to deconstruct and retell the story of abstract painting.
+By the late seventies, Snyder had abandoned the formality of using a background grid.
 She began more explicitly incorporating symbols and text, as the paintings took on a more complex materiality.
 These early works were included in the 1973 and 1981 Whitney Biennials and the 1975 Corcoran Biennial.

-Often referred to as an autobiographical or confessional artist, Snyder's paintings are narratives of both personal and communal experiences.
-Through a fiercely individual approach and persistent experimentation with technique and materials, Snyder has extended the expressive potential of abstract painting, inspiring generations of emerging artists.
+Snyder's paintings are narratives of both personal and communal experiences.
+Through an individual approach and persistent experimentation with technique and materials, Snyder has extended the expressive potential of abstract painting.

 Wikidata identifier